Brian Grant: Phoenix Suns (2005–2006)

 In the 2005 offseason, Grant was released by the Lakers and signed with the Phoenix Suns.
 He would go on to only appear in 21 games for the Suns, including 5 games in their playoff run which resulted in wins against the Lakers, and the Los Angeles Clippers before falling to the Dallas Mavericks in the Western Finals.
 Following the season Grant was traded in the 2006 NBA draft to the Boston Celtics with the rights to Rajon Rondo in exchange for a future first-round draft pick.
 After being waived by the Celtics on October 27, 2006, Grant formally announced his retirement after lingering injuries had reduced his level of play for several seasons.

 Brian worked with Greg Oden in the 2009 off-season in Columbus, Ohio, for the purposes of adding more toughness, basketball smarts, and miscellaneous advice.

+Post-playing career

+On September 28, 2025, Grant was hired to serve as a basketball liaison - an off-court mentor to players - for the Portland Trail Blazers.